Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 1988

-Early in the year there was a trip to Montugue Island.
-The Club certainly went there a lot in the 1908s.
+Early in the year there was a trip to Montague Island.
+The Club certainly went there a lot in the 1980s.
 The 15th Anniversary of the Club fell in February and on the 15th they had an annual dinner as usual (something still done till this day every February).
 The dinner was at the Georges River Sailing Club in the dining room after the meeting.

 In late January the trip to Ulladulla almost had to be cancelled as the dive operator could not provide a boat.
 Instead, Les Caterson and Al Barning took their boats down.
 They had 80 foot visibility on the dives.